abluescarab/MonoGameTools/README.md

 ## How to Use
 Include the MonoGameTools DLL in your project references.
 Add `using MonoGame.Tools` to the top of each file where you need the added classes, or access each class by calling its full name.

+## Credits
+Classes are based on the wonderful [XNA Tutorials](http://rbwhitaker.wikidot.com/xna-tutorials) by RB Whitaker.